Licensed Meets Explained

 Perfect for Skills Academy and Competitive Development swimmers gaining their first official times in a relaxed, supportive setting.
 These meets may use manual timing, but are fully licensed and recognised.

 Run throughout the year and vital for County Development and early Regional Pathway swimmers.
-They provide opportunities to test progress, chase PBs, and secure County Qualifying Times.
-Entries are typically first-come, first-served, meaning early official times matter.
+They provide opportunities to test progress, chase PBs and secure County Qualifying Times.

-💡 That’s why gaining early licensed times at Club Champs opens doors to more meets later.
+That’s why gaining early licensed times at Club Champs opens doors to more meets later.

 Level 2 — High-Standard Qualifiers

-Short Course meets for Performance Pathway swimmers targeting Winter qualification.
+Short Course meets for Performance Pathway swimmers targeting winter qualification.

 Level 1 — Premier Long Course Meets